getflywheel/local-docs-addon-api/README.md

-# Pressmatic Addon API
+# Local Add-on API

-This guide is intended to get you up-and-running with the Pressmatic Addon API.
-Pressmatic addon's are written primarily in JavaScript and are modeled after Node.js packages.
+This guide is intended to get you up-and-running with the Local Add-on API.
+Local add-on's are written primarily in JavaScript and are modeled after Node.js packages.

 ## Structure

 ### [package.json](overview/addon_manifest.md)

 The ```package.json``` file is a format for describing Node.js modules.
-Pressmatic addons are built on top of Node.js modules.
+Local add-ons are built on top of Node.js modules.

 You must define a ```renderer``` and/or ```main``` entry-point.